Cyances/M1A1AbramsAMP/README.md

 <p>
 	<ul>
-		<li>Gunt mantlet only have a slight armor increase compared to vanilla since it seems to be overperforming</li>
+		<li>Gun mantlet only have a slight armor increase compared to vanilla since it seems to be overperforming</li>
 	</ul>
 </p>